cobrazohaib56/zohaibaamer56/README.md

 - 👋 Hi, I’m @zohaibaamer56
 - 👀 I’m interested in ...
 Programming/Coding, Artificial Intelligence, Data Science, Big Data
 - 🌱 I’m currently learning ...
-Database Systems
+Computer Networking
 - 💞️ I’m looking to collaborate on ...
 Google
-- 📫 How to reach me ... https://www.instagram.com/zohaib__aamer/
+- 📫 How to reach me ... https://www.instagram.com/cobrazohaib/

 <!---
 zohaibaamer56/zohaibaamer56 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.